• Skip to primary navigation

 10. Chartered Certified Accountant (ACCA) Certification

 Last but not least in the top 10 accounting designations is Chartered Certified Accountant (ACCA) certification.
-This certification is a worldwide recognized accounting certification that covers financial management, reporting, taxation, auditing, leadership, and ethics, among other topics.
+This worldwide recognized accounting certification covers financial management, reporting, taxation, auditing, leadership, and ethics, among other topics.

 ACCA is more internationally recognized and applicable than CPA since it focuses on IFRS rather than US GAAP.
 ACCA, on the other hand, is less applicable in the United States due to GAAP.
 Exemptions from the CPA exam are also no longer valid.

-Three levels (modules) and up to 13 tests make up the ACCA accounting designation.
+The ACCA accounting designation comprises three levels (modules) and up to 13 tests.
 The certification costs around £2,000 and takes about three years to complete.
 Because the ACCA has so many exams, the pass rate can vary.

 Which Accounting Certification is the Best?